AIESEC-LK/extract-expa-applications-to-sheets/README.md

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+## If you need support

 With this setup, you should be able to integrate EXPA application data into Google Sheets seamlessly.
-If you encounter any issues or have questions, please open an issue in this repository.
+If you encounter any issues or have questions, please open an issue in this repository or you may contact fouzul.hassan@aiesec.net